XRPLF/rippled/Builds/DockerPlay/README.md

-# DockerDevEnv : what is this ?
+# DockerPlay : what is this ?

 As a lucky Debian Jessie user some of us are missing an impotant stack to play with rippled from the sources : gcc5.
 Instead of hacking our working station (and potentially break it) we can setup a rippled development environment thanks docker.